Skip to content

 • promote special offers and marketing initiatives

-• stay aware of how competitors are performing
+• monitor trends and follow how competitors are performing

 • identify and sort out production and supply problems